The second trimester of pregnancy - what happens to the mother's body

 Questions for your doctor

-- Are these symptoms typical for me?
+- Are my symptoms normal?